Extensibl-Media/extensibl-astro/src/content/services/04-seo.md

   desktop: https://res.cloudinary.com/dpoanqywm/image/upload/v1696618791/stephen-phillips-hostreviews-co-uk-shr_Xn8S8QU-unsplash_1_a39tn5.jpg
   headline: A professionally managed web presence for your business
 pricing:
-  - title: Small Business
+  - title: Expert SEO Strategy
-    type: recurring
+    type: fixed
     price: 200
-    headline: Modern web solutions for small businesses
-    description: No hassle, stress free, and results-driven web design services for small businesses looking to grow their online presence starting at $200 a month
+    headline: Ensure the growth of your business with expert SEO strategies
+    description: Supercharge your online presence, attract more organic traffic, and help your business rank higher in search engine results.
     includes:
+      - Increased Visibility
+      - More Organic Traffic
+      - Customized Strategy
-      - Unlimited Edits
+      - Keyword Mastery
+      - Enhanced User Experience
-      - Hosting Included
+      - Quality Content
-      - Google Analytics Setup
-      - Google Workspace Setup
-      - 24/7 Customer Service
-      - Lifetime Site Updates
-      - 100% Uptime Monitoring
+      - Ethical Link Building
-      - SEO Rich Website
+      - Local SEO Strategy
-      - High Converting Funnel
-      - NO Hidded Fees, ever
+      - Transparent Reporting
+      - Continuous Improvement
-  - title: Enterprise
+      - Proven Results
-    type: fixed
-    price: 3000
-    headline: High Performance websites for growing businesses
-    description: For medium to large companies that need to build better trust with their customers and reach greater potential with their business
-    includes:
-      - Highly customized website designed for growth
-      - Custom Business logic to help your customers
-      - 24/7 Customer Service
-      - 100% Uptime Monitoring
-      - SEO Rich Website
-      - High Converting Funnel
-      - NO Hidded Fees, ever
+    link: ""

 process:
   title: Our Approach
-  supportingText: We take a strategic and client-centric approach to deliver high-converting websites.
-Our goal is to create digital experiences that not only look stunning but also drive results.
-We understand that each project is unique, and therefore, we tailor our approach to meet the specific needs of our clients.
-Here's how we go about it
+  supportingText: We understand that effective Search Engine Optimization (SEO) is a crucial element of a successful online presence.
+Our approach is rooted in strategic, data-driven, and ethical practices that help your business climb the search engine rankings and drive organic traffic.
   image:
     mobile: https://res.cloudinary.com/dpoanqywm/image/upload/v1697158640/annie-spratt-MChSQHxGZrQ-unsplash_lkbpj2.jpg
     desktop: https://res.cloudinary.com/dpoanqywm/image/upload/v1697158640/annie-spratt-MChSQHxGZrQ-unsplash_1_uttohe.jpg
   steps:
-    - title: Discovery
-      description: We begin by getting to know your business inside and out.
-Our team conducts in-depth research and analysis to understand your industry, target audience, and competition.
-We listen to your goals, vision, and requirements, ensuring we have a comprehensive understanding of what you want to achieve with your website.
-    - title: Strategy
+    - title: Keyword Research and Analysis
-      description: Once we have a clear understanding of your objectives, we craft a custom strategy.
-This strategy outlines the design, functionality, and user experience elements that will be essential in achieving your website's conversion goals.
-Our team collaborates with you to align our strategy with your business objectives.
+      description: We kick off each SEO project with in-depth keyword research.
+This involves identifying the most relevant and high-impact keywords and phrases that your target audience is using to find products or services like yours.
+We also analyze your competition to gain insights into the keywords that are driving their success.
-    - title: Design
+    - title: On-Page Optimization
-      description: Our expert designers work their magic to create a visually appealing and user-friendly website.
-We prioritize responsive design, ensuring your site looks and works perfectly on all devices.
-During this phase, we focus on creating a design that reflects your brand identity and engages your target audience effectively.
+      description: Our team meticulously optimizes your website's on-page elements, including meta tags, headings, content, and image attributes.
+We ensure that your web pages are not only search engine friendly but also provide valuable and engaging content for your users.
-    - title: Development
+    - title: Content Strategy
-      description: The development phase brings your website to life.
-Our skilled developers use the latest technologies and coding practices to build a high-performance website.
-We pay close attention to site speed, security, and functionality, ensuring a seamless user experience.
+      description: Quality content is the backbone of effective SEO.
+We develop a comprehensive content strategy to create, optimize, and publish content that resonates with your audience.
+Whether it's blog posts, articles, videos, or other content formats, we ensure it's relevant, informative, and aligns with your SEO goals.
-    - title: Testing & Optimization
+    - title: Technical SEO
-      description: Before launching your website, we rigorously test it to identify and rectify any issues.
-We perform usability testing, cross-browser testing, and ensure that all features and functionalities work as intended.
-Additionally, we optimize your site for search engines (SEO) to enhance its visibility and ranking.
+      description: We dive deep into the technical aspects of your website, identifying and resolving issues that might hinder search engine crawlability and user experience.
+This includes optimizing site speed, mobile-friendliness, and ensuring a secure browsing experience.
-    - title: Launch
+    - title: Link Building
-      description: With your approval, we launch your website to the world.
-Our team ensures a smooth transition, and we closely monitor the site's performance during this critical phase.
-We also provide training and support as needed to ensure you are comfortable managing your new digital asset.
+      description: Our link-building strategy is ethical and focused on quality, not quantity.
+We acquire high-quality, authoritative backlinks that boost your website's credibility and domain authority.
+This helps your site climb the search rankings and attract more organic traffic.
-    - title: Post-Launch Support
+    - title: Local SEO (If Applicable)
-      description: Our commitment doesn't end at launch.
-We offer ongoing support and maintenance to keep your website up to date, secure, and optimized for peak performance.
-We are here to address any issues, make updates, and help you grow your online presence.
+      description: For businesses with a local presence, we optimize your online footprint for local searches.
+This includes creating and optimizing Google My Business listings, managing customer reviews, and ensuring consistent and accurate business information across the web.
-    - title: Conversion Tracking and Analytics
+    - title: Analytics and Monitoring
-      description: We implement robust analytics tools to monitor your website's performance continually.
-This data-driven approach helps us make informed decisions to enhance user engagement and drive conversions.
+      description: We implement robust analytics tools to track your website's performance continually.
+This data-driven approach helps us make informed decisions to enhance your SEO strategy.
+We provide regular reports and insights on your website's progress.
+    - title: Ongoing Optimization
+      description: SEO is an ongoing process.
+We stay committed to optimizing your website and content for search engines and user experience.
+Our team continuously analyzes performance data and adapts the strategy to changing search engine algorithms and user behavior.
 ---